College of Education > Faculty & Staff > Faculty A-Z > Christopher Worthman

 Christopher Worthman

-Christopher Worthman is an associate professor of Secondary English Education and Director of the Secondary Education Program.
+Christopher Worthman is a professor of Secondary English Education and director of the Secondary Education program.
 His research interests include students’ in- and out-of school literacy practices and adult learners’ conceptualization and use of literacy.
 He is author of Playing the Part: Engaging Youth in Drama and Literacy (Teachers College Press) and numerous articles in national and international journals.
 He holds a BA from Anderson University and an MEd and PhD from the University of Illinois at Chicago.
 He has taught in schools and community sites for over 30 years.

 Education